wxMaxima-developers/wxmaxima/info/wxmaxima.md

 ## Special variables wx...

 *   `wxsubscripts` tells _Maxima_ if it should convert variable names that contain an underscore (`R_150` or the like) into subscripted variables.
 See `wxdeclare_subscript` for details which variable names are automatically converted.
 *   `wxfilename`: This variable contains the name of the file currently opened in _wxMaxima_.
-On Windows this piece of information is available only if in the configuration dialogue the checkbox `Maxima/maxima's pwd is path to document` is checked.
 *   `wxplot_pngcairo` tells whether _wxMaxima_ tries to use _gnuplot_’s pngcairo terminal that provides more line styles and a better overall graphics quality.
-This variable can be used for reading or overriding the respective setting in the configuration dialog.
-*   `wxplot_size` defines the size of embedded plots.
+*   `wxplot_size` defines the resolution of embedded plots.
 *   `wxchangedir`: On most operating systems _wxMaxima_ automatically sets _Maxima_’s working directory to the directory of the current file.
 This allows file I/O (e.g. by `read_matrix`) to work without specifying the whole path to the file that has to be read or written.
-On Windows this feature is deactivated: The Lisp Standard doesn’t contain a concept of the current working directory.
-Therefore there is no standard way of setting it and changing to a directory that isn’t on the drive _Maxima_ has been installed to might cause _Maxima_ to try to read is own package files from this drive, too, instead of from the drive to which _Maxima_ has been installed.
-Setting wxchangedir to `true` tells wxMmaxima that it has to risk that and to set _Maxima_’s working directory.
+On Windows this feature sometimes causes error messages and therefore can be set to `false` from the config dialogue.
-*   `wxanimate_framerate` The number of frames per second the following animations have to be played back with. -1 tells _wxMaxima_ to use the default frame rate from the config dialog.
+*   `wxanimate_framerate`: The number of frames per second the following animations have to be played back with.
+*   `wxanimate_autoplay`: Automatically play animations by default?

 ## Pretty-printing 2D output